 Why do prices go up at renewal?

 It would be wrong for us to say prices shouldn’t increase but we believe this can be done better.
-Unless you have Bought By Many’s Fixed for Life policy, most customers will find their price goes up at renewal because of things outside of their control that need to be factored into the cost of insurance.
+Most customers will find their price goes up at renewal because of things outside of their control that need to be factored into the cost of insurance.

 Your pet’s age

-Pet insurance acts as a private healthcare plan for your furry friend and as they get older there is a greater chance they will develop a health issue that needs vet treatment.
+Pet insurance acts as a private healthcare plan for your cat or dog and as they get older there is a greater chance they will develop a health issue that needs vet treatment.

 Cats and dogs age much faster than humans so a single year can make a big difference to their health.